 The Waynesboro-Wayne County Library is a crown jewel in our community.
 Begun in 1934, the library has seen many incarnations through the years, and, since 2003, has occupied more than 17,000 square foot in what was formerly a Wal-Mart department store on Mississippi Drive in Waynesboro.
 The ultra-modern library facility offers a wide range of community-based services, computer usage, wi-fi Internet connections, classes, a teen center, genealogy-research center, community education programs as well as an Internet cafe and a bookstore operated by the Friends of the Library.

-Wayne General Hospital, which is the county's 80-bed primary care facility, offers full emergency room services, outpatient surgery and a wide range of specialty care physicians on call around the clock.
+Wayne General Hospital, which is the county's 80-bed primary health care facility, offers full emergency room services, outpatient surgery and a wide range of specialty care physicians on call around the clock.
 The hospital also operates the county's ambulance and Emergency Medical Services operations, and offers physical therapy services as well as a community wellness center and lighted outdoor walking track.

 Recreational facilities abound in Wayne County.
 Maynor Creek Water Park is a 450-acre site that offers world-class fishing, boating, swimming and camping facilties.
 Rustic cabins and meeting halls are spaced throughout the park, and a covered stage is located near the shoreline to provide a venue for concerts and programs.

 The pristine Chickasawhay River and meandering Buckatunna Creek offer excellent opportunities to boat on or float down, to fish or to see wildlife in its natural surroundings.
-Both watershed feed eventually feed into the nationally recognized Pascagoula River.
+Both watersheds eventually feed into the nationally recognized Pascagoula River.

 Wayne County is also home to a major portion of the DeSoto National Forest -- one of the most important protected areas for biological diversity of the Gulf Coast ecoregion of North America.
 The DeSoto National Forest is an important site for protection of longleaf pine savannas, pine flatwoods and longleaf pine forests.
 More than 90 percent of this ecosystem has been lost in the United States.